 Public Housing - Typically an independent living community that is federally-funded (HUD funded) or state funded, with asset limits and run by the housing authority in a city or town.

 Residential Care Facility - A facility licensed by the Massachusetts State Department of Public Health to provide supervision for individuals who do not routinely require nursing or medical care.
 Also known as a rest home.

 Respite Care - Short-term placement for individuals in facilities that enable relatives caring for them at home to take some time off from their caregiving responsibilities.
 This can often work very well in an independent and/or assisted community on a trial period, which may become longer term.
 New Horizons in Marlborough offers respite care enrollments.

 Skilled Nursing Care - Refers to the type of daily nursing and rehabilitative care that can be performed only by, or under the supervision of, skilled licensed medical personnel.

 Skilled Nursing Facility (SNF) - Facility providing 24-hour nursing care, rehabilitative services, and assistance with activities of daily living to the aged or chronically ill as well as those who have been hospitalized for an illness or operation and require a short period of rehabilitation before returning home.
-Although New Horizons in Marlboro maintains at least one Registered Nurse on-duty 24 hours a day, seven days a week, it does not have an on-site nursing home component.
+Although New Horizons in Marlboro maintains at least one licensed Nurse on-duty 24 hours a day, seven days a week, it does not have an on-site nursing home component.